Originally published on December 8, 2019. Last updated on July 30, 2023

 Whether you opt for glass or ceramics as your preferred material, remember that ensuring food safety is paramount throughout every step of creation—using food-grade materials and proper sanitization procedures are essential for success.

 Embrace these DIY projects with confidence as they add an enjoyable element of customization while safeguarding your ferments during their transformation into flavorful delights destined to delight your senses!

 MORE FERMENTATION TOPICS & RECIPES

-Now that you’ve learned all about how to make make your own fermentation weights, why they are important, and the best ones to buy, here are a few things that you might find interesting…
+Now that you’ve learned how to make your own fermentation weights, why they are important, and the best ones to buy, here are a few things you might find interesting…